xxxxyu/blog/content/posts/vllm-gptqv2-support/index.md

 To ensure Pt.
 3, review [vLLM's Support for GPTQ(v2) Format](#vllm-s-support-for-gptq-v2-format) — both `GPTQMarlinLinearMethod` and `GPTQBitBLASLinearMethod` are not affected, as they already support GPTQv2 format, though limited to 4/8-bit symmetric quantization.

-> TODO: add some performance benchmarks.
+> TODO: Add some performance benchmarks.
+> Currently I've found that 2-bit gptq_gemm is slower during decoding (GeMV) than prefilling (GeMM).

 ## Conclusion

 This post details the development of GPTQv2 format support in vLLM, which addresses a significant gap in low-bit asymmetric quantization inference with SOTA LLM inference frameworks.

-Welcome for reviews and discussions!
+Questions and discussions are welcomed.

 **Possible future works:**

 - Extend optimized kernels (Marlin, BitBLAS) to support 2/3-bit or asymmetric quantization.
-- Fix existing bugs in `gptq_gemm` for 4-bit quantization.
+- Fix the 4-bit bug in `gptq_gemm`.
+- Improve the decoding speed with `gptq_gemm`.

 [^1]: Frantar, Elias, et al. "GPTQ: Accurate Post-Training Quantization for Generative Pre-Trained Transformers." arXiv preprint arXiv:2210.17323 (2022).